gdermog/invaders/README.md

 ![Space invaders title screen](screenshot2.png?raw=true "Space invaders title screen")

 - Player can move left, right, up and down using arrow keys and shoot upwards using space key
+- Player ammo is limited and replenishes in constant pace over time
 - Monsters move left and right, and down when they hit the screen edge, leaving the player less space to maneuver (but there is always some space left, so it is possible to destroy them)
 - Monsters shoot downwards randomly